 Once you’ve purchased a RightMed test, OneOme will ship out a DNA sample collection via two-day shipping within 1-2 business days.
 After you activate and send back your kit, your results will be ready within 9-12 business days (approximately two weeks) of OneOme receiving your sample (for individuals in New York, your results will be ready within 14-17 business days).
 At that time, you'll receive an email to schedule a consult with a genetic counselor to discuss your results.
 You'll receive your results electronically once your consult has been scheduled.

-Note: Gift recipients must fall with our eligibility requirements.
+Note: Gift recipients must fall within our eligibility requirements.
 Recipients are not eligible for a RightMed test purchased online if they:

 Yes, OneOme can ship test kits to P.O. boxes in most states and U.S. territories.